 Alarm clock: If your phone isn't going to wake you up for your morning lectures, this could be a good idea!

-Bank account details: Try and set up a student current account before you arrive.
-You'll get a whole range of benefits, some even give you free Railcards etc. If you use a card reader for setting up new payments, don’t forget this one!
+Bank account details: We’re throwing a Bank Fair on Friday because, as new Students you qualify for Student Bank Accounts!
+You'll get a whole range of benefits, some even give you free Railcards and other great freebies!
+If you use a card reader for setting up new payments, don’t forget this one!

 Bottle Opener: You'll be the legend at pres with this handy item.
-Even better, a bottle opener key ring is always convenient.
-You may even find free ones at the Freshers Fair.
+A bottle opener key ring is even better.
+You may even find free ones at the Freshers Fair!

 Chewing Gum: With all the people you’re going to meet, it’s nice to have fresh breath.
 Also, what better icebreaker than to offer someone you’ve just met a piece?